Last modified: October 24, 2019

 Privacy Shield related rights

 AppNexus supports industry self-regulation, and endorses best practices and self-regulatory requirements that apply to the Platform.
-AppNexus is a member in good standing of the Network Advertising Initiative (NAI), and adheres to the NAI Code of Conduct for Web and Mobile.
+AppNexus is a member in good standing of the Network Advertising Initiative (NAI) and adheres to the NAI Code of Conduct for Web and Mobile.
+AppNexus also follows the industry self-regulatory guidelines of the Digital Advertising Alliance (DAA) and the Digital Advertising Alliance of Canada (DAAC).

 Additionally, the following industry sites provide useful information about industry self-regulation of interest-based advertising: